 3 tbsp of chopped coriander leaves, for garnish

 1. Heat a pressure cooker or pressure pan.
-Add the ghee and whole pieces.
+Add the ghee and whole spices.
 Fry until fragrant - about 20 seconds.

 2. Add the onions and garlic and saute until the onions turn pink and soft - about 2 mins.